Easy Bread Machine French Bread Recipe for Everyday Baking

 - No need to warm it; friction heats the dough

-- Sub the whey you drain off yogurt when making Greek yogurt
+- Sub the whey you drain off yogurt for half of the water.

 - BUTTER: